ExitValue.ai

 What Decreases Courier Value

-Customer concentration — particularly anchor-customer concentration with a giant like Amazon — is the most material valuation issue.
+Customer concentration , particularly anchor-customer concentration with a giant like Amazon, is the most material valuation issue.
 Anything above 60% with a single non-contractual customer essentially caps the multiple at 4-5x.

 Driver classification risk is increasingly important.
 Couriers using 1099 independent contractors face ongoing reclassification scrutiny (California AB5 being the most aggressive example).
-Buyers underwrite that risk by stress-testing EBITDA assuming W-2 conversion — which can wipe out 30-40% of margin.
+Buyers underwrite that risk by stress-testing EBITDA assuming W-2 conversion, which can wipe out 30-40% of margin.

 Insurance and liability profile matters more than in most service industries.
 Auto liability claims, workers' comp losses, and cargo claims all show up directly in EBITDA quality of earnings analysis and can lead to material adjustments.

-Want to know what your courier & delivery business is worth?
+Estimate your courier & delivery business value

 Frequently Asked Questions